oasisprotocol/demo-voting/README.md

 ## Backend

-Move to the `backend` folder and build smart contracts:
+Move to the `contracts` folder and build smart contracts:

 ```sh
 pnpm build